benmiller314/cdm2021spring/old-plans/2020fall/lesson-01.md

 * What were your expectations for the course coming in?
 What were your goals?
 If they’ve changed at all after reading / hearing my letter, how?
 * What, if anything, surprised you in my letter?
 Why?
 If you have any questions or concerns, please ask them!
 * If anything in my letter particularly excites you, or helps you, please let me know that, too!
-* What are your habits as a reader, of digital media or otherwise?
+* What are your habits as a reader?
 Do you like to read?
 What do you like to read?
 Where do you do your reading?
 When?
 Has this changed, that you’re aware of?
-* What are your habits as a writer (again, digital or otherwise)?
+* What are your habits as a writer?
 What assets do you bring to the class that might help you or your classmates?
 What challenges do you think you’ll face?
 * Consider telling a story or two about a particular experience with reading or writing, multimodal or otherwise, that helps clarify something you want me to understand.
 Use concrete details to make the story present to me; help me get to know this memory through your eyes.

 Don’t feel that you have to answer every single one of these questions, and especially don’t feel you have to answer them in order.
 Similarly, don’t feel your letter must be limited to only those questions covered in the bullet points.

-* EXT: If you finish early, think about making the letter multimodal. e.g. What images would you want to add?
+* EXT: If you finish early, think about making the letter multimodal.
+What images would you want to add?
 How might you arrange the images and text?
 * EXT: If you finish that, too, consider audience: how might you want to change this letter for posting an introduction to yourself on the course's (public) website, vs. just sending to me?
 * EXT: Finally, if you're still waiting for others, go ahead and read the rest of this page, starting from the URL in the syllabus.
 Then you can start the homework until we're ready as a class to sync up again.